Tax Efficient Giving to Charity

 Even more important, however, is utilizing the standard deduction and your 10 and 12% tax brackets to pay less in taxes overall over time.

 Let me say that again.
-The best way to maximize tax-efficiency is to take advantage of the standard deduction and the low tax brackets to extract pre-tax funds.
+The best way to maximize tax efficient giving is to take advantage of the standard deduction and the low tax brackets to extract pre-tax funds.

 So, if you want to give as much as possible in retirement, be as tax-efficient as possible especially during your Tax Planning Window.